-Policy 1-5-E: Management of Closed LandfillWaste Disposal Sites
+Policy 1-5-E: Management of Closed Landfill Sites

-The Committee determined it was essential that significant drinking water threats related to the former landfillwaste disposal sites in Picton (Delhi Park) and Belleville (Zwicks Park) be managed by the municipality.
+The Committee determined it was essential that significant drinking water threats related to the former landfill sites in Picton (Delhi Park) and Belleville (Zwicks Park) be managed by the municipality.
 As the owner of the drinking water systems, the municipality is required to conduct water sampling.
-However, contaminants that may be leaching from the former landfillwaste disposal sites may not typically be tested for in the raw water.
-Therefore, additional sampling of the raw water is required to determine if contamination from the former landfillwaste disposal sites is present at the intake.
-This requires an analysis and comparison of contaminants identified at the landfillwaste disposal sites (as per Policy 1-4-E) with parameters identified in the raw water.
-If it is determined that there are contaminants in the raw water that are originating from the former landfillwaste disposal sites, actions must be undertaken to ensure that the contamination is adequately managed.
+However, contaminants that may be leaching from the former landfill sites may not typically be tested for in the raw water.
+Therefore, additional sampling of the raw water is required to determine if contamination from the former landfill sites is present at the intake.
+This requires an analysis and comparison of contaminants identified at the landfill sites (as per Policy 1-4-E) with parameters identified in the raw water.
+If it is determined that there are contaminants in the raw water that are originating from the former landfill sites, actions must be undertaken to ensure that the contamination is adequately managed.